Council of Florence: Council transferred to Florence and the near East–West union

 With finances running thin and on the pretext that the plague was spreading in the area, both the Latins and the Byzantines agreed to transfer the council to Florence.
-Continuing at Florence in January 1439, the Council made steady progress on a compromise formula, "ex filio".
+Continuing at Florence in January 1439, the Council made steady progress on a compromise formula, known as "ex filio".

-In the following months, agreement was reached on the Western doctrine of Purgatory and a return to the pre-schism prerogatives of the papacy.
-On 6 July 1439 an agreement (Laetentur Caeli) was signed by all the Eastern bishops but one, Mark of Ephesus, delegate for the Patriarch of Alexandria, who, contrary to the views of all others, held that Rome continued in both heresy and schism.
+In the months to follow, an agreement was reached on the Western doctrine of Purgatory and a return to the pre-schism prerogatives of the papacy.
+On 6 July 1439, an agreement (Laetentur Caeli) was signed by all the Eastern bishops but one, Mark of Ephesus, delegate for the Patriarch of Alexandria, who, contrary to the views of all others, held that Rome continued in both heresy and schism.

 To complicate matters, Patriarch Joseph II of Constantinople had died the previous month.
 The Byzantine Patriarchs were unable to assert that ratification by the Eastern Church could be achieved without a clear agreement of the whole Church.

-Upon their return, the Eastern bishops found their attempts toward agreement with the West broadly rejected by the monks, the populace, and by civil authorities (with the notable exception of the Emperors of the East who remained committed to union until the fall of the Byzantine Empire to the Turkish Ottoman Empire in 1453).
+Upon their return, the Eastern bishops found their attempts toward agreement with the West broadly rejected by the monks, the general populace, and by civil authorities (with the notable exception of the Emperors of the East who remained committed to union until the fall of the Byzantine Empire to the Turkish Ottoman Empire in 1453).
 Facing the imminent threat, the Union was officially proclaimed by Isidore of Kiev in Hagia Sophia on 12 December 1452.

-The Emperor, bishops, and people of Constantinople accepted this act as a temporary provision until the removal of the Ottoman threat.
+The Emperor, bishops and people of Constantinople accepted this act as a temporary provision until the removal of the Ottoman threat.
 Yet, it was too late: on 29 May 1453 Constantinople fell.
-To prevent the Eastern Orthodox Christians from seeking military assistance from the Catholic states of Europe, the Ottoman Sultans appointed anti-unionists into high church-positions, who justified the Ottoman conquest as divine punishment for the Byzantine emperors decision to pursue unity with heretics (i.e the Catholic Church).
+To prevent the Eastern Orthodox Christians from seeking military assistance from the Catholic states of Europe, the Ottoman Sultans appointed anti-unionists into high church-positions, who justified the Ottoman conquest as divine punishment for the Byzantine emperors decision to pursue unity with heretics (meaning, the Catholic Church).
 The union signed at Florence remained, and remains, unimplemented by the Orthodox Churches.

 Copts and Ethiopians

 The multinational character of the Council inspired Benozzo Gozzoli's 1459 Journey of the Magi, featuring a black figure in the attendance.

 The Council soon became even more international.
 The signature of this agreement for the union of the Latins and the Byzantines encouraged Pope Eugenius to announce the good news to the Coptic Christians, and invite them to send a delegation to Florence.
 He wrote a letter on 7 July 1439, and to deliver it, sent Alberto da Sarteano as an apostolic delegate.
 On 26 August 1441, Sarteano returned with four Ethiopians from Emperor Zara Yaqob and Copts.
-A contemporary observer described the Ethiopians saying "They were black men and dry and very awkward in their bearing.
+A contemporary observer described the Ethiopians saying "They were black men and dry and very awkward in their bearing."
 At that time, Rome had delegates from a multitude of nations, from Armenia to Russia, Greece and various parts of north and east Africa.